What Does YouTube CTR Actually Mean? Stop Misreading Your Click-Through Rate — YT SEO Architect

 Does CTR affect YouTube's algorithm?

 Yes, CTR is one of YouTube's primary ranking signals alongside watch time.
 But YouTube evaluates CTR alongside impression volume.
-A video with 5% CTR on 500K impressions will be recommended more than a video with 15% CTR on 5K impressions because the algorithm prioritizes total engagement, not just click rate.
+A video with a higher CTR on a larger number of impressions will be recommended more than a video with a lower CTR on a smaller number of impressions because the algorithm prioritizes total engagement, not just click rate.

 🎯 Key Takeaways